Updated: Feb 20

 It’s part of why people love Rush, and for that matter, why they love President Trump.

 I knew something was wrong with him, he kept having a recurring ‘gurgle cough’, and though I know what it’s like to have the flu clear up only to return again, I was worried about it and said so to friends.
-But it was after having already taken 2 weeks off last Christmas but then after only a week back that he missed yet another entire week with no explanation that something seemed off.
-I was mad but now see he probably learned about it at that time and obviously needed to get some things squared away to begin treatment for it.
+But it was after having already taken 2 weeks off last Christmas and then after only a week back when he missed yet another entire week with no explanation that something seemed off.
+I was mad at the moment (I need my Rush time!) but now see he probably learned about it at that time and obviously needed to get some things squared away to begin treatment for it.
 It’s one reason the announcement was so stunning and sad, and the look on his face and the humility and resignation as he told us, was so vulnerable it just added to the gut punch for those who watched it.
 The usual bravado was gone, and Rush the king of conservative radio was now a very sick mortal man in need of Divine Help and prayers.